cabisa/livechapter/README.md

 ## Known errors

 1. If the stream is not started, an older log file is used or there will be an error
+2. It is not possible to use companion variables [companion issue 1248] (https://github.com/bitfocus/companion/issues/1248)